Triphenylarsine

 Triphenylarsine is the chemical compound with the formula As(C6H5)3.
 This organoarsenic compound, often abbreviated AsPh3, is a colorless crystalline solid that is used as a ligand and a reagent in coordination chemistry and organic synthesis.
 The molecule is pyramidal with As-C distances of 1.942–1.956 Å and C-As-C angles of 99.6–100.5°.

+Preparation

+Triphenylarsine is prepared by treating phenyl lithium with arsenic tribromide.
+The method can be used to prepare many analogues with diverse aryl groups.

-This compound is prepared by the reaction of arsenic trichloride with chlorobenzene using sodium as the reducing agent:
+Triphenylarsine can also be prepared by the Wurtz-like reaction of arsenic trichloride with chlorobenzene using sodium as the reducing agent: